gilbertw1/bmacs/README.md

 BMACS
 =====

-Bryan's emacs (heavily influenced by and borrows from the amazing DOOM configuration by hlissner)
+Bryan's Emacs.
+This is my personal emacs configuration written as a literate org file.

+It is heavily influenced by and would not exist without the fantastic [DOOM Emacs configuration](https://github.com/hlissner/doom-emacs).

 ### Usage